lightninglabs/lightning-api-ng/README.md

 - Faraday: https://github.com/lightninglabs/faraday
 - Taro: https://github.com/lightninglabs/taro

-There is a multi-stage pipeline to process the protobuf & Swagger files and convert them into an HTML static website.
+There is a multi-stage pipeline to consume the protobuf & Swagger files and convert them into an HTML static website.
 The process is as follows:

 ```